-- COVID-19 vaccine distribution including extended and booster dose vaccinations continued throughout The Bahamas. - As of 7 May 2022, 165,884 persons were fully vaccinated including those who received the one dose Johnson & Johnson COVID-19 vaccine. - As of 8 May 2022, persons were able to book their second COVID-19 booster dose via the COVID-19 Online Vaccination Site. - On 12 May 2022, the Ministry of Health and Wellness issued a press release advising of COVID-19 cases in several New Providence schools, specifically as of 10 May 2022, 38 RT-PCR confirmed cases occurred during a four-week period. - Restrictions continue on the amount of traffic into and out of the Princess Margaret Hospital (PMH) and the Rand Memorial Hospital (RMH) in Grand Bahama.
-Emergency services are only being accommodated in the Emergency Departments.
-Visiting hours on the General Wards are now from 6 pm to 8 pm on weekdays and 2 pm to 4 pm on weekends. - Moderate to severe COVID-19 cases continue to be treated at PMH, Doctors Hospital West and the RMH - The COVID-19 Mobile Unit continues to operate and provide vaccinations to individuals who are homebound, hearing impaired, mentally challenged, physically challenged, and visually impaired as well as their caretakers. - COVID-19 laboratory PCR testing continues at the National Reference Laboratory (NRL), PMH, RMH, and private sector laboratories. - A National Respiratory Surveillance Genomics Database is in use by the NRL for genetic analysis.
+- COVID-19 vaccine distribution including extended and booster dose vaccinations continued throughout The Bahamas. - As of 14 May 2022, 166,195 persons were fully vaccinated including those who received the one dose Johnson & Johnson COVID-19 vaccine. - On 12 May 2022, the Ministry of Health and Wellness issued a press release advising of COVID-19 cases in several New Providence schools, specifically as of 10 May 2022, 38 RT-PCR confirmed cases occurred during a four-week period. - Restrictions continue on the amount of traffic into and out of the Princess Margaret Hospital (PMH) and the Rand Memorial Hospital (RMH) in Grand Bahama.
+Emergency services are only being accommodated in the Emergency Departments. - On 18 May 2022, the Public Hospitals Authority (PHA) announced a restriction on the number of visitors per patient to two persons only for a maximum of fifteen minutes. - On 19 May 2022, PHA announced PMH was operating at its full capacity due to non-COVID-19 patients and there would be a reduction in services at the PMH Family Medicine Clinic at Agape House due to nursing staff deployment to PMH and - Moderate to severe COVID-19 cases continue to be treated at PMH, Doctors Hospital West and the RMH. - The COVID-19 Mobile Unit continues to operate and provide vaccinations to individuals who are homebound, hearing impaired, mentally challenged, physically challenged, and visually impaired as well as their caretakers. - COVID-19 laboratory PCR testing continues at the National Reference Laboratory (NRL), PMH, RMH, and private sector laboratories. - A National Respiratory Surveillance Genomics Database is in use by the NRL for genetic analysis.
 Several genomic deletions and variant mutations have been identified by the NRL. - The Alpha, Delta, Gamma and Omicron variants of concern, and the lota, variant of interest, have been confirmed in country.
-Omicron is the main circulating variant. - Ministry of Health and Wellness has agreed to implement in-country genomic sequencing for SARS-CoV-2 through collaboration with the PAHO/WHO and the COVID-19 Genomic Surveillance Regional Network. - An on-line contact tracing course continues to be offered through the University of The Bahamas. - Go.Data continues to be utilized for data collection of confirmed COVID-19 cases and contact tracing. - Health visas are no longer needed for Bahamian citizens and permanent residences returning to The Bahamas. - The Public Hospitals Authority continues to distribute personal protective equipment across all public hospitals and clinics. - A Cuban health contingent of 42 Cuban specialized Nurses continues to support clinical care through a bilateral agreement between the two countries. - Ministry of Health and Wellness continues to provide telemedicine, telepsychology, mental health, and psychosocial support services. - Ministry of Health and Wellness, in collaboration with PAHO/WHO and other partners, continues to implement a communication campaign to increase immunization coverage for influenza and other vaccines. - Ministry of Health and Wellness, the Office of the Prime Minister and PAHO/WHO are collaborating on the implementation of a revised communication strategy for increasing COVID-19 vaccination coverage, informed by the results of a recent social mobilization project and vaccination survey.
+Omicron is the main circulating variant. - Ministry of Health and Wellness has agreed to implement in-country genomic sequencing for SARS-CoV-2 through collaboration with the PAHO/WHO and the COVID-19 Genomic Surveillance Regional Network. - An on-line contact tracing course continues to be offered through the University of The Bahamas. - Go.Data continues to be utilized for data collection of confirmed COVID-19 cases and contact tracing. - Health visas are no longer needed for Bahamian citizens and permanent residences returning to The Bahamas - The Public Hospitals Authority continues to distribute personal protective equipment across all public hospitals and clinics. - A Cuban health contingent of 42 Cuban specialized Nurses continues to support clinical care through a bilateral agreement between the two countries. - Ministry of Health and Wellness continues to provide telemedicine, telepsychology, mental health, and psychosocial support services. - Ministry of Health and Wellness, in collaboration with PAHO/WHO and other partners, continues to implement a communication campaign to increase immunization coverage for influenza and other vaccines. - Ministry of Health and Wellness, the Office of the Prime Minister and PAHO/WHO are collaborating on the implementation of a revised communication strategy for increasing COVID-19 vaccination coverage, informed by the results of a recent social mobilization project and vaccination survey.